AukiJuanDiaz/SchiffeVersenken/README.md

 ## About

-This project was part of the course 'Software Development' at the Technical University Hamburg in the summerterm 2018.
+This project was part of the course "Software Development" at the Technical University Hamburg in the summerterm 2018.
-The final presentation for the course, which contains the history of the project and quality benchmarks for the traveltime estimations is in the directory 'Presentation'.
+The final presentation for the course, which contains the history of the project and quality benchmarks for the traveltime estimations, is in the directory "Presentation".
 The slides are in German.

 ## Starting the application

+### Easy to use, directly start the .jar

 - GUI
 - Picture of GUI